 It should be noted that the audit work completed has in the main identified weaknesses in the framework and application of controls that present risks to the meeting operational objectives.
 Any subsequent delay to then address any control weaknesses and agreed management actions clearly adds to this risk."

-Full details of the assurance provided in this statement can be found within the Internal Audit Annual Report for 2020/21, submitted to the Audit and Governance Committee on the 2nd June 2021.
-A final annual report will be submitted to the Audit and Governance Committee at its September meeting alongside the final Annual Governance Statement.
+Full details of the assurance provided in this statement can be found within the Internal Audit Annual Report for 2020/21, submitted to the Audit and Governance Committee on the 15th September 2021.